Cogut Institute for the Humanities

 The Cogut Institute sponsors two participants each year at the School of Criticism and Theory (SCT) hosted by Cornell University.
 Sponsored participants are guaranteed a place in the program, with tuition paid by the Cogut Institute.
 Sponsored participants can be advanced graduate students or faculty members.
 An additional housing allowance of up to $1,500, reimbursed with proper documentation, is included for graduate students.

-The School of Criticism and Theory, currently headed by Hent de Vries (New York University), is “an international program of study with leading figures in critical thought.”
+The School of Criticism and Theory, currently headed by Carolyn Rouse (Princeton University), is “an international program of study with leading figures in critical thought.”
 It is held every year between mid-June and late July on the Cornell University campus in Ithaca, NY.
-Participants have the opportunity to join a six-week seminar as well as mini-seminars and lectures.
+Participants work with the SCT’s core faculty of distinguished scholars and theorists in one of four six-week seminars.
+The program also includes practical Writing Workshops taught by writers and poets who visit for shorter periods.
+Finally, the program begins with a panel discussion between the SCT Director and two leading figures in the humanities and ends with a two-day conference.

 Eligibility